-Gender-related approaches
+Gender-Related Approaches

 Another personal factor of importance for career aspiration interventions concerns gender.
 Findings from this review showed most intervention studies included both male and female participants, but in cases where one gender was exclusively focused on, it was solely found to be female participants.
 Justifications for these female-focused studies most often referenced existing gender-based disparities in STEM employment or subject choices.
 Increasing young females’ aspirations for STEM occupations remains a plausible intervention approach in many country contexts due to persisting gender-based employment differences in many STEM fields (Archer et al., 2014) and the technically low susceptibility of many STEM roles to be automated (Frey & Osborne, 2017).

-A narrow gender-focused approach to interventions may, however, overlook some of the emerging carrer complexities.
+A narrow gender-focused approach to interventions may, however, overlook some of the emerging career complexities.
 According to one model of job automation, a low proportion of socially-intensive occupations and large proportion of manual labour-intensive roles are potentially highly susceptibile to automation over the coming decades (Frey & Osborne, 2017).
-As a result of young males greater tendency to aspire to manual labour or thing-centred roles versus people-centred jobs (Helwig, 2003), increasing discrepancies between their job aspirations, attainments, and the future job supply may occur over the coming decades (Sowa et al., 2022).
+As a result of young males’ greater tendency to aspire to manual labour or thing-centred roles versus people-centred jobs (Helwig, 2003), increasing discrepancies between their job aspirations, attainments, and the future job supply may occur over the coming decades (Sowa et al., 2022).

 For researchers and practitioners to better address boys’ and girls’ career pursuits and preparedness for changing career conditions, interventions should not only engage them in learning about traditional gender-related career stereotyping, but also in exploring the changing job market opportunities and barriers proximal to career decision-making points (Lent, 2013b).
 Learning coping strategies to manage potential job loss or future upskilling demands may further support children from different groups (Lent, 2013a).

-Environmental factors
+Environmental Factors

-Socioeconomic-related approaches
+Socioeconomic-Related Approaches

 In conjunction with personal factors, influences deriving from children’s background environment contribute to their career-related learning and aspirations.
-Of the intervention studies reporting the socio-economic background of the participants, a larger proportion involved children from primarily lower-income backgrounds.
+Of the intervention studies reporting the socio-economic background of the participants, a larger proportion involved children or adolescents from primarily lower-income backgrounds.
 Because of the changing makeup of occupations and job markets, there are additional reasons to target lower-income groups to help them attain higher-wage and high-skilled occupations which are potentially less susceptible to automation (OECD, 2018).
 By providing learning opportunities for occupation-related skill development and career role models not commonly available in low-income children’s socio-economic environment, SCCT suggests new self-efficacy beliefs, outcome expectations, and aspirations toward higher status careers can emerge (Lent, 2013b).

-The task of supporting low-income children toward higher-wage/status roles is not without its complexitites.
+The task of supporting low-income children or adolescents toward higher-wage/status roles is not without its complexitites.
 Because occupational skill requirements are changing rapidly and finding role models for emerging careers may not be easily achieved, practitioners will need to find ways (e.g., using technology) to provide lower-income children with learning experiences that closely correspond to the demands of new higher-status and skilled work.
 Adding to these complexities, it is also possible some traditionally higher-status occupations could be increasingly subject to automation over the coming decades (Frey & Osborne, 2017).
-Carefully presenting this nuanced information may aid children’s future career planning.
+Carefully presenting this nuanced information may aid children’s and adolescents’ future career planning.
 However, it also carries the risk of causing misunderstandings or provoking anxieties which could compromise their career preparedness.

-Career learning approaches
+Career Learning Approaches